yucosmosme/yucosmosme.github.io/_posts/2021-02-16-postByCategory.md

 author_profile: true
 ---
 ```
-These files are also in `docs/_pages` directory as sample pages if you forked the project.
+These files are also in `docs/_pages` directory as sample pages offered by minimal-mistakes theme distributor if you forked the project.
 You can copy and paste from there, too.<br/>
 Of course, you don't have to create all 3 pages - just select what you need.

-### 2. change _config.yml file
+## 2. change _config.yml file

----
-## 2-1. change _config.yml file as below: this will enable to open each categorized page.
+# 2-1. change _config.yml file as below: this will enable to open each categorized pages.

 ```yml
 category_archive: